new-guy/screeps-os/README.md

     - For remaining processes, see if we have enough non-CPU resources to run them.
 If so, increment its priority (in the metadata)

 ## OS Notes

+### Creating a new process

+- Copy the ExampleProcess.js class
+- Give it an exit condition
+- If it is going to create any child processes, use the ensureChildProcess command

 ### Priority